robintwhite/RandomForest-CMPT726FinalProject/README.md

 FILES
 =====
-- BreastCancerDataSetPreprocessor.py - contains logic to take the breast cancer dataset and extract it into training and test sets.
+- TemplateDataSetPreprocessor.py - contains a template to follow for additional preprocessors to work with our random forest implementation.
 - HockeyDataSetPreprocessor.py - contains logic to take the hockey dataset and extract it into training and test sets.
 - RandomForest.py - contains logic for orchestrating learning and predicting with multiple trees.
 - README.md - this read me file.